mckn-larp/history/2-Garou/README.md

   The old ways are sacred, but survival sometimes demands new tactics.
   Garou must find a way to honor the past without dooming the future.

-- **Endure the Spiritual Cost of the Sabbat Alliance — or Fight It.**
+- **Endure the Spiritual Cost of the Sabbat "agreement" — or Fight It.**
   Not all Garou accept the truce with the vampires.
   Some endure it out of necessity.
 Others burn with rage at the compromise.
   Your stance will define your character's place within the Nation.